Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 DCI leverages broader threat intelligence to enhance detection:

-Known exploit pattern matching identifies code structures associated with specific exploitation techniques, even when the specific implementation is novel.
-This approach detected 83% of zero-day threats in recent testing, significantly outperforming traditional signature-based systems.
+• Known exploit pattern matching identifies code structures associated with specific exploitation techniques, even when the specific implementation is novel.
+This approach can detect zero-day threats, significantly outperforming traditional signature-based systems.

-Global threat correlation connects findings across millions of inspected files to identify emerging threat patterns.
-Leading security vendors now analyze over 10 billion files monthly through their collective DCI systems, creating continuously improving detection capabilities.
+• Global threat correlation connects findings across millions of inspected files to identify emerging threat patterns.
+Leading security vendors analyze a large volume of files through their collective DCI systems, creating continuously improving detection capabilities.

 Implementation Considerations